Franconia (wine region): Maindreieck District

 The Maindreieck ("Main triangle") is the middle portion of Franconia.
 On the sometimes very steep hills alongside the Main river, the soil mainly consists of Muschelkalk.
 Mostly Silvaner and Müller-Thurgau grapes are grown.
 As in many wine regions in Germany, a wide variety of grapes are cultivated.
 Riesling, Bacchus, Pinot noir, Domina, and Dornfelder are the most important grapes besides Silvaner and Müller-Thurgau.
-Some wine journalists say that Franconia is the only place in the world where the Silvaner wine can be better than the king of German wines, the Riesling.
+Some wine journalists say that Franconia is the only place in the world where the wines made from Silvaner can be better than those made there from Riesling.

 The best-known vineyard site is the Würzburger Stein, a hill north of central Würzburg.
 The wines from there are known as Steinwein.
 Along the Maindreieck, nearly every town produces some wine.
 The earliest evidence of the Silvaner grape is found in the archive of Castell in a document from 10 April 1659.

 The most important cities and towns are Würzburg, Randersacker, Thüngersheim,Sommerhausen, Frickenhausen am Main, Sulzfeld am Main, Sommerach, Escherndorf, Nordheim, and Volkach.